Jfudge95/Realtor-React/README.md

 ## Features

-- **Stunning Listing Section:** I created an impressive listing section to showcase real estate properties in a visually appealing manner.
 - **Custom Categories:** Implementing custom categories allows users to easily navigate and filter listings based on their preferences.
 - **Responsive Design:** The website I built is fully responsive, ensuring a seamless user experience across different devices and screen sizes.
 - **Listing Cards:** I designed visually appealing listing cards to display essential information about each property, attracting potential buyers or renters.